ipfabric/docs/docs/IP_Fabric_GUI/dashboard.md

 6. Click **+ Add Widget**.
 7. Select a widget type.
 In our case, it is **Intent Verifications**.
 8. Name the widget, for example `Port Channels`.
 9. Find an intent verification rule and add it to the widget.
-For example **Technology --> Port channels --> Member status table --> Link Aggregation (LAG)/Portchannel/Etherchannel Member status table --> Port-Channel Members State**.
+For example, **Technology --> Port channels --> Member status table --> Link Aggregation (LAG)/Portchannel/Etherchannel Member status table --> Port-Channel Members State**.